kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 >
 > <<[/UNRESOLVED]>>

-For GKs that are namespace scoped, we would normally expect those to be part of an ApplySet object in the same namespace.
+For GKs that are namespace-scoped, we would normally expect those to be part of an ApplySet object in the same namespace.
 We define an additional annotation however for cross-namespace ApplySets:  `applyset.k8s.io/additional-namespaces`.
 The value of this annotation is a comma-separated list of the names of the namespaces (other than the ApplySet namespace) in which objects are found, for example `default,kube-system,ns1,ns2`.
 Note that there is no need to include this specifically for cluster-scoped objects, as those are covered by the group-kind list.
 We reserve the empty value.
 If this annotation is present, the tooling will query namespace-scoped resources in those namespaces in addition to the namespace of the ApplySet object (if any).
 If this annotation is not present on a namespace-scoped ApplySet parent object, the tooling will query namespace-scoped resources only in the same namespace as the ApplySet parent object.
-If the annotation is not present on a cluster-scoped ApplySet parent object, the tooling will not query namespace-scoped resources at all (kubectl will output an error if given namespace-scoped GKs in this case).
+If the annotation is not present on a cluster-scoped ApplySet parent object, the tooling will not query namespace-scoped resources at all and should output an error if given namespace-scoped GKs.

 As with `applyset.k8s.io/contains-group-kinds`, this list of namespaces must be sorted alphabetically, and should be minimal (ideally other than during apply and prune operations).